Specialist Training Program (STP) funding

 Expressions of interest

-The expression of interest (EoI) process is an opportunity for healthcare settings outside traditional metropolitan teaching settings to consider participation in the STP, and to put forward a case for potential support.
+The Expression of Interest (EOI) Reserve List process is an opportunity for healthcare settings outside traditional metropolitan teaching settings to consider participation in the STP, and to put forward a case for potential support.
 This includes existing STP-funded sites interested in expanding current placements.

 The STP also includes the following secondary specialised funding schemes: